Is a Property Information Form a resurrected Home Information Pack?

 In a market where supply is out-stripping demand, the availability of more information demonstrates that the seller is really serious.
 According to a report by Quick Move Now, 31% of property sales fell through during the middle part of 2022.
 This looks to be up from a 2018 report by HOA’s YouGov study where the number was significantly lower at 20%.

-As an agent, it is worth addressing the barriers your vendors may present as to why they don’t want to complete the PIF, or parts of the PIF sooner.
+As an agent, it is worth addressing the barriers your vendors may present as to why they don’t want to complete a PIF, or parts of a PIF sooner.
 Largely, this is going to be down to the time investment to complete the form, the time restraints in preparing to move, or their perception of the forms importance.
 Dividing the form up and educating the vendor that an informed buyer is more likely to complete, will help everyone secure a sale sooner.